Manuscripts published in JPPR are free of charge.

 Nomenclature, abbreviations, and units

 Currency Use euro or U.S. dollar as a currency in the computations and results.
 Currency codes based on the ISO 4217 Currency Code norm should be used (EUR, USD).
-When a monetary unit is referred to generally but an amount is not included, it is spelt out in letters, except in tables (e.g. an amount in euros).
+When a monetary unit is referred to generally but an amount is not included, it is spelled out in letters, except in tables (e.g., an amount in euros).
 In the text, use: EUR 30; EUR 30 per year per ha; EUR 10 million.
-In tables in case of the main unit for a column (table), use: (EUR), (milion EUR).
+In tables, for the main unit for a column (table), use: (EUR), (million EUR).

-Tables and figures should be uploaded as separated files at the submission stage.
-Their place in the manuscript should be clearly indicated by authors.
+Tables and figures should be uploaded as separate files at the submission stage.
+Their place in the manuscript should be clearly indicated by the authors.

 Bitmaps combined with text object descriptions should be provided in MS Word or MS Powerpoint format.
 Text objects using Arial font-face should be editable (changing font-face or font size).